WeiDUorg/weidu/README-WeiDU-Changes.txt

     first one will be opened.
   * EXTEND_MOS respects transparency tiles for compatibility with TutuGUI.
   * ADD_STORE_ITEM blah AT 5 added for devSin.
+  * Correctly evaluate variables in strings like ~50% %var%~.

 Version 210:
   * LAUNCH_*_FUNCTION can define variables local to the function.